tes/compoxure/README.md

 ## Cache-Control header on Responses from Microservices

-If a request to a backend service via cx-url returns a response with Cache-Control header set to no-store or no-cache, this directive takes priority over any otherwise configured caching and response doesn't get cached.
+If a request to a backend service via cx-url returns a response with Cache-Control header set to `no-store` or `no-cache`, this directive takes priority over any otherwise configured caching and response doesn't get cached.
 Compoxure also copies this header onto the response to the client as `no-cache, no-store, must-revalidate`.
+This can be overridden by using `noCacheHeaders`.
 This is in effect a form of cache busting from microservice.

 If a microservice responds with Cache-Control header with a max-age value, then this value takes priority over other caching config and response is cached for max-age time.
 Header is not copied to client response in this case